RithvikKasarla/2019-Infinite-Loop-Practice/README.md

 Good job Arnav and Rithvik for completing the first 10 problems.
 Some nice programming concepts were put in place, we still can make some improvements on the programming methodology, lets discuss more details next week.

-#### This week please comeplte problem number 10 to 20 of the 2018 test.
+#### This week please comeplte problem number 11 to 15 of the 2018 test.

+and read up python build in functions at https://www.programiz.com/python-programming/methods/built-in and practice all well in the browser.

 Will discuss the first 20 problmes next Sunday along with the pytest tricks and tips.